abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Joins as coproduct](../04_order/coproduct_join_morphisms.svg)

-We can see that the two definitions and their diagrams are the same.
-So, speaking in category theoretic terms, we can say that the *categorical coproduct* in the category of orders is the *join* operation.
+We can see that the two definitions, and their corresponding diagrams, are basically the same, we just replaced "bigger" with "has a unique morphism" (because in orders all morphisms are unique).

+Speaking in category-theoretic terms, we can say that the *categorical coproduct* in the *category of orders* is the *join* operation.
 Which of course means that *products* correspond to *meets*.

+Orders as thin categories
+---

-Overall, orders (thin categories) are often used for exploring categorical concepts in a context that is easier to understand e.g. understand the *order-theoretic* concepts of meets and joins would help you better understand the *more general categorical* concepts of products and coproducts).
+In category-theoretic terms, orders (categories that have at most one morphism with a given type signature) are known as "thin" categories, and are often used for exploring categorical concepts in a context that is easier to understand than in normal (non-thin) categories.
+For example, as we saw, understanding the *order-theoretic* concepts of meets and joins would help you better understand the *more general categorical* concepts of products and coproducts.

-Orders are also helpful when they are used as thin categories i.e. as an alternative to "full-fledged" categories, in contexts when we aren't particularly interested in the difference between the morphisms that go from one object to another.
+Thin categories are also helpful in contexts when we want to keep it simple and we aren't particularly interested in the differences between the morphisms that go from one object to another.
 We will see an example of that in the next chapter.

 <!--
 {% if site.distribution == 'print' %}